KL-Turner/Turner-JNeurosci2023/README.md

 # Relating pupil diameter and blinking to cortical activity and hemodynamics across arousal states

 This document outlines the steps necessary to generate the figures for the manuscript **Relating pupil diameter and blinking to cortical activity and hemodynamics across arousal states** by K.L.
 Turner, K.W.
 Gheres, and P.J.
-Drew.
+Drew

 ---
 ## Generating the figures